 If you’re too busy putting others needs first, you can bet that they aren’t appreciating you as much and you’re more likely to stressed, resentful and unhappy.
 You are not your best self.
 Self-care is a very active and powerful choice to engage in the activities that are required to gain or maintain an optimal level of overall health.

 You may be worried that someone will get mad at you if you start to integrate self-care.
 If someone is frustrated with you for taking time to nurture yourself, they are likely not a supportive person to have in your life.
 Now, if you’be been putting the crew before you for the past 10 years they may need some time to get used to this new situation, you not being at their beck and call 24/7.
 Guess what?
-The best part of taking time for yourself, is that people appreciate you more when you’re not there all the time.
+The best part of taking time for yourself is that people appreciate you more when you’re not there all the time.
 This leads to more reciprocal and fulfilling relationships with others.

 It’s not always possible to get away for a vacation or spend the money on a day of relaxation.
 And you don’t need to.
 Self-care can be a daily activity that you can incorporate it into your routine no matter how busy you are.
-I often set an alarm for a guided mediation (5-10 minutes in length), eat my lunch without scrolling through Instagram or answering emails.
+I often set an alarm for a guided meditation (5-10 minutes in length), eat my lunch without scrolling through Instagram or answering emails.
 At night I take a bath without the light of my phone and attempt to escape the to-do list running through my head.
 These acts of self-care allow me to check-in with myself and my needs.
 They are just a few examples of self-care that enrich my life and allow me to feel in sync with my emotions.

 12 Ways to Practice Self-Care